FEFnet/ircd-FEF/doc/oper-guide/commands.rst

    CHANTRACE channel

 Displays information about users in a channel.
-Opers with the ``oper_spy`` privilege can get the information without being on the channel, by prefixing the channel name with an ``!``.

 The IP address field contains ``255.255.255.255`` if the IP address is unknown (remote client on a TS5 server) or ``0`` if the IP address is hidden